open-traffic-generator/models/MODEL-GUIDE.md

       If the format is integer then the length MUST be specified as the size of a packet field must be exact and not open to interpretation.
       Pre-processing will write minimum and maximum values based on the length.
+      Length will be ignored for mac, ipv4, ipv6 formats.
     type: integer
   default:
     description: >-
       The default value of the pattern value.
       There is no specific type for this property as it is dependent on the format property.
-      For a format of ipv4, ipv6 the default is a string value.
+      For a format of mac, ipv4, ipv6 the default MUST be a string value.
-      For a format of integer it MUST be a whole number falling within the bounds of the length property.
+      For a format of integer the default MUST be a whole number falling within the bounds of the length property.
   features:
     type: string
     enum: [count, auto, metric_group]